 The room is posh enough, but becomes preposterous when Diane enters through a divide in the lavish red drapes, so that the room seems instead an infringement of the Red Room on the "real" world.

 Diane's "Let's rock" takes us back to Fire Walk with Me and the disappearance of Chet Desmond, whom Albert has just mentioned.
-When Cooper went to investigate, he found the words "Let's Rock" in red (perhaps lipstick) on the windshield.
-Also, in the dream shared by Cooper and Laura Palmer, The Man from Another Place had said "Let's rock" before the ringing tone entering, accompanied by Laura touching her nose, and a sheet-like shadow passing by behind the drapes.
+When Cooper went to investigate, he found the words "Let's Rock" in red (perhaps lipstick) on the windshield of his car.
+Also, in the dream shared by Cooper and Laura Palmer, The Man from Another Place had said "Let's rock" before a ringing tone entering, accompanied by Laura touching her nose, and a sheet-like shadow passing by behind the drapes.
 He had told the aged Cooper that the gum he liked was coming back in style, then described the woman sitting next to him as being his cousin, but looking almost exactly like Laura Palmer.
 She said that she felt like she knew her but sometimes her arms bent back.
 The Man from Another Place said she was filled with secrets.
 Where they were from the birds played a pretty song and there was always music in the air.
 The scene ended with "Laura" whispering in Cooper's ear after giving him a kiss.

 So we have to wonder at Diane's voicing, "Let's rock" in this version of the Red Room, so soon after the mention of Chet Desmond.

 Gordon knocks on the wood of the coffee table after Diane says, "Let's rock."
 He did the same, knocking on his desk, after Albert said, "I've been dying to see Mount Rushmore."
 Gordon had told him, seemingly misunderstanding what he'd said, "It's good you want to hurry."
-He had then knocked on the wood, it would seem due a superstition concerning warning off bad luck after a person makes a statement concerning death.
+He had then knocked on the wood, it would seem due a superstition concerning warning off bad luck after a person makes a statement concerning death, especially their own.
 Diane has not said anything about death, instead she has said, "Let's rock", but if Gordon knocks on the wood out of superstition, he is associating death with her statement or whatever he believes he has heard her say.
 A thing that ties together Albert's "Rushmore" statement with "let's rock" is the scene when Gordon is shown the picture of Mount Rushmore and remarks on their stony faces.